Skip to content

 Open Window → Preferences → Peon AI → MCP Servers.

-Peon AI Config
+Peon AI MCP Config

 FieldDescription